5 ways to deal with rising college fees for your child!

 3. Invest in PPF (Public Provident Fund)

-A PPF is a 15-year scheme that helps create a tax-free saving account for your child’s educational expenses.
+A PPF is a 15-year scheme that helps create a tax-free savings account for your child’s educational expenses.

 A guardian may withdraw some amount after 6 or 7 years of maturity.
 If your child wants, he too may contribute towards the fund after maturity.